The Bio/Diversity Project

 The Bio/Diversity Project places University of Arizona students with K-12 school partners to assist with the implementation of culturally-relevant and place-based environmental science curriculum focused on the topic of biodiversity.
 Curriculum is developed by student interns and allows for hands-on exploration of the variety of life here within the Sonoran Desert.
 Classes are followed up by educational field trips to Saguaro National Park to expose the students to a variety of environmental science careers.

-Our 2022-2023 program is generously funded by the UArizona Campus Sustainability Fund.
+Our 2023-2024 program is generously funded by the UArizona Campus Sustainability Fund and the Arizona Institute for Resilience.
 This program was launched with funding in 2016 by the Agnese Nelms Haury Program in Environment and Social Justice; from 2018-2021 was funded by the UArizona Green Fund; from 2021-2022 was supported by the Department of Environmental Science, the Honor's College, the School of Geography, Development & Environment, the Arizona Institutes for Resilient Environments & Societies (AIRES), and the UArizona Campus Sustainability Fund.

 Thank you to our generous donors for making the Bio/Diversity Project possible!